emday4prez/RealTimeBusTracker/README.md

 ### How to run:
 To run this file first download the root folder from github.
- -Visit [mapbox.com](http://www.mapbox.com) and get your own access token.
+ - Visit [mapbox.com](http://www.mapbox.com) and get your own access token.
- -Copy/paste the token into the index.html file.
+ - Copy/paste the token into the index.html file.
- -Drag and drop in index.html page into any web browser.
+ - Drag and drop in index.html page into any web browser.

 ## My process